Top 10 Interesting Facts About Bengal Tigers

 10 Bengal tigers were abused by circuses

 Buckle up.
 This one is a roller coaster of a narrative.
-Bengal tigers among the first animals to be taught to do certain tricks in circus performances.
-Bengals are trained to follow their circus trainer's instructions, in order for them to be taught to jump through hoops, climb ladders or anything else they can do to amaze the audience.
+Bengal tigers were among the first animals to be taught to do certain tricks in circus performances.
+Bengals were trained to follow their trainers' instructions to jump through hoops, climb ladders, or perform other tricks to amaze the audience.
 But this is not pure fun.
-In the past few years, Bengal tiger tricks have gotten a different perspective than just what the audience sees.
-The tigers are treated horribly by the circus, and travel in cramped cages, and are even chained.

-To top that off, their trainers use whips and shockers as ways to get tigers to do tricks.
-But, the abuse has come to a halt.
-A present day circus needs to have permits to let them keep Bengal tigers, much less teach them tricks.
-Definitely one of the more sad ones out there.
+In the past few years, Bengal tiger tricks have been seen from a different perspective than just what the audience sees.
+The tigers were treated horribly by the circus, traveling in cramped cages and being chained.
+To top that off, their trainers used whips and shockers to get tigers to perform tricks.
+But the abuse has come to a halt.
+Nowadays, a circus needs permits to keep Bengal tigers, much less teach them tricks.
+Definitely one of the sadder facts out there.

 The Contenders